 In February 2016 the Terms of Reference for the Independent Review of Integrity in Tennis were published by the Governing Bodies of International Tennis (the ATP, the WTA, the ITF and the Grand Slam Board).
 The Independent Review Panel (IRP) established pursuant to the Terms of Reference was instructed to examine, among other things, the nature and scope of gambling-related corruption in tennis; the effectiveness of the sport’s historical approach to addressing such corruption; and potential changes to improve how professional tennis tackles the corruption challenges it now faces.

 The IRP is made up of Adam Lewis QC, Beth Wilkinson and Marc Henzelin.
-Charles Russell Speechlys LLP has been appointed as the Solicitors and Secretariat to the IRP.
-Read more about the Panel and Secretariat.
+Read more about the Panel here.

-The factual ambit of the issues to be considered by the Independent Review of Integrity in Tennis covers, principally, the situation where a player has determined in advance to deliberately lose a match or part of it.
-It does not cover doping or other forms of cheating to win, or other possible conduct that could bring the sport into disrepute.
+While the factual ambit of the Independent Review does not include doping or other forms of cheating to win, it does extend to all other issues that affect the integrity of the sport, principally the situation where a player has determined in advance to deliberately lose a match or part of it.
 The Terms of Reference and Protocols for the IRP can be found here.
 In investigating the effectiveness and appropriateness of existing rules, practices and procedures in relation to integrity in the sport, the IRP will review the operation of the TACP, TIU and TIPP.
 Further information can be found here.

-Any questions relating to the IRP’s work should be addressed to Jonathan Ellis of Charles Russell Speechlys LLP at Tennis.IRP@crsblaw.com.
+Any questions relating to the IRP’s work should be addressed to Jonathan Ellis, the Solicitor and Secretary to the IRP, at TennisIRP@northridgelaw.com.